Samreay/Samreay/content/reviews/somnia/index.md

 ---
 title:  "A review of K.T.
 Hanna's 'Somnia Online'"
-short_title: "Somnia Online"
-description: "Female-lead LitRPG vrmmo series about exploring the AI run world of Somnia Online"
+description: "Female-lead LitRPG vrmmo series about exploring the AI run world of Somnia Online.
+If you like other VR MMO books, read this."
-long_description: "For those who loved playing MMOs, this may scratch your itch about living in a video game world."
 date: 2022-06-23
 categories: [reviews]
 review: C